pingcap/blog/2017-05-23-perconalive17.md

 ![Ad-hoc OLAP](media/image_13.png)

-Let’s compare the query elapse between TiDB and MySQL.
+Let's compare the query elapse between TiDB and MySQL.
 As you can see from the above diagram, for the ad-hoc OLAP with 8 queries, the time that MySQL takes is almost 4 times more than that of a 3-node TiDB.

 ![Distributed OLTP](media/image_14.png)